 A great book with some minor problems that hold it back.
-In many cases this can be a book I have really strong feelings about and had a lot of fun reading, but a few things in the execution or structure nagged at me.
+This is often a book I have really strong feelings about and is very well written, but a few things in the execution or structure nagged at me.

 3 out of 5

 A good book overall, but with some more glaring issues holding it back.
-This rating is often a result of disharmony between enjoyment and critical assessment, representing either a book of recognizable quality that I didn’t enjoy reading all that much, or a more flawed book that was nevertheless good fun.
+This rating is often a result of disharmony between enjoyment and critical assessment, given either to a book of recognizable quality that I didn’t enjoy reading all that much, or conversely, a more flawed book that was nevertheless good fun.

 2 out of 5

-A book that is at best just okay.
-Not without merits, but the reading experience as a whole trended more towards the negative and the writing had some severe flaws.
+A book that is at best just okay, and at worst not good.
+Not without merits, but the reading experience as a whole was more negative and the writing had severe flaws.

 1 out of 5

 A book that I flat out did not like.
-Little to no redeeming qualities, though it maybe includes some interesting ideas, concepts, or characters worth noting.
+Little to no redeeming qualities, though it maybe includes some interesting ideas, concepts, or characters worth remarking on.